Outcomes of tooth breakage and fracture. -

 a) Cases where periodontal surgery (gum surgery) is required.

-If that segment of the tooth that has broken off comprises a portion of the tooth's root, a type of gum surgery termed "crown lengthening" may be needed before a dental crown can be placed.
-This is because the edge of a crown cannot lie too far underneath the gum line, or else it will affect the health of the tooth's gum tissue.
+If that segment of the tooth that has broken off includes a portion of its root, a type of gum surgery termed "crown lengthening" may be needed before a crown can be placed.

 b) Cases where root canal treatment is required.

-Some teeth, despite never receiving a crown, never experience a problem.
+Despite never receiving a crown, some teeth never experience a problem.

-Of course, there is always the possibility that despite an apparent need, a tooth that receives some type of alternative instead of a crown never experiences any problems at all.
+Of course, some teeth that receive some type of alternative instead of a crown never experience any problem at all.

 Clearly, no dentist can know precisely what set of circumstances will transpire with a tooth.
 When they make a recommendation for placing a crown, they are simply advising you as to what they consider (based on their years of dental training and clinical experience) to be the most predictable treatment in regard to the long-term health of your tooth.

 - Dental crown ("cap") basics - What are they?
 When is one needed?

 - The steps of the dental crown procedure.